-- (1) The existence in a person of any factor referred to in section 9 must be related to the relevant service rendered by the person. - (2) The factor set out in subsection 9(3) applies only to material contribution to, or aggravation of, Meniere's disease where the person's Meniere's disease was suffered or contracted before or during (but did not arise out of) the person's relevant service.
+(1) The existence in a person of any factor referred to in section 9, must be related to the relevant service rendered by the person.

+(2) The factor set out in subsection 9(2) applies only to material contribution to, or aggravation of, accidental hypothermia where the person's accidental hypothermia was suffered or contracted before or during (but did not arise out of) the person's relevant service.